Canadian Assemblies of God

-The Canadian Assemblies of God (CAOG) (formerly the Italian Pentecostal Church of Canada or IPCC) is a Pentecostal denomination in Canada.
+The Canadian Assemblies of God (CAOG) (formerly the Italian Pentecostal Church of Canada or IPCC) is a Finished Work Pentecostal denomination in Canada.
 It is one of three Canadian branches of the Assemblies of God, the world's largest Pentecostal denomination.
 The group shares identical beliefs and close cooperation with the Pentecostal Assemblies of Canada.
-It is also associated with the Assemblies of God in Italy and the Christian Church of North America.
+It is also associated with the Assemblies of God in Italy and the Christian Church of North America and is a member of the Pentecostal/Charismatic Churches of North America.